Using the Steam Controller on the Sega Dreamcast with Raspberry Pi Pico 2

 The Feedback Kiosk box and its internal wiring.

-The brains, and main component, of the kiosk is a Raspberry Pi Pico W but to get all the features I wanted, I also included the Adafruit Adalogger.
-The Adalogger is a combo real-time clock and SD card adapter for the Pico essentially built for logging, exactly what is needed for the kiosk.
-Aside from those, I also picked up a few large push buttons off Amazon and a small wooden box from Walmart.
+The brains, and main component, of the kiosk is a Raspberry Pi Pico W. To get all the features I wanted though, I also included the Adafruit Adalogger which is a combination real-time clock and SD card adapter for the Pico.
+It's essentially built for logging data with timestamps, exactly what is needed for the kiosk.
+Aside from those two pieces, I also picked up a few large push buttons off Amazon and a small wooden enclosure from Walmart.
 I think the push buttons are targeted at people wanting to make their own Pop'n Music controller, but they worked well for this project.

 The basic operation of the kiosk is pretty straightforward.
-It constantly waits for button presses and, when it detects a press, logs it locally to the SD card and uses WiFi to send it to the server for safer keeping.
+It constantly waits for button presses and when it detects a press, it logs it locally to the SD card and, using WiFi, sends it to the server for safer keeping.
 One of the cool features of the Pico is that it is multi-core.
 So, one core can constantly check for button presses while the other can handle the logging and HTTP requests.
 This has the advantage of the main loop never getting blocked by slow WiFi and we never miss a button press.

 Another interesting feature I built into the kiosk is a simple webserver that allow users to change the WiFi connection settings.
 If the kiosk can't connect to a WiFi hotspot, it starts itself as its own access point.
-Connecting to this access point from a smartphone takes the user to simple webpage where they can supply an SSID and password.
+Connecting to this access point from a smartphone takes the user to a simple webpage where they can supply connection details to connect to another access point.
 Pretty handy when moving it between different locations.

 The Server